 However, there are benefits to eating starchier foods, because they contain a particular type of fibrous starch, known as ‘resistant starch’ which feed our friendly bacteria.
 The friendly bacteria break down the resistant starch, which our bodies cannot do.

-During the breakdown of resistant starches, friendly bacteria produce metabolic substances called butyrates, which have been shown to help prevent colon cancer.
-If our levels of friendly bacteria are low, starches then ferment in our bodies, which can lead to various health problems, including colon cancer.
+During the breakdown of resistant starches, friendly bacteria produce metabolic substances called short chain fatty acids, such as butyrates, which have been shown to help prevent colon cancer.
+If our levels of friendly bacteria are low, starches will ferment in our bodies, which can lead to various health problems, including colon cancer.

 Here’s a weird analogy.
 Think of our intestines as a steam train that’s fuelled by both wood (the starchy foods) and coal (the non-starchy foods).
 Too little fuel overall and the train is underpowered (low energy); too much fuel shoved in clogs up the furnace and the fire goes out.
 Then the train stops.
 The ratio (balance) of wood to coal must also be right to keep the train running smoothly and efficiently.

 Likewise, your body slows down (fatigue) if it’s not fed sufficient fuel (nutrients); too much food (particularly starch) clogs your intestines, then your digestive system can’t cope and the good bacteria gets suffocated, resulting in fermentation, bloating and gas (aka excessive farting).

 And if the ratio of starchy to non starchy foods is not right, further load is placed on our furnace (the digestive system) resulting in various health conditions, illness and disease.

 We don’t want that, do we?
 So the idea is to combine a small quantity of starchy foods with non-starchy foods to provide the best balance for your digestive system.